younrx/CTF_Irek1/README.md

 ### The verification function

-From the source code, we can get the execution graph of the certificate verification procedure:
+From the source code (and a string analysis with Ghidra), we can get the execution graph of the certificate verification procedure:
 ```mermaid
 flowchart TD
   Start((Start))